 July 23, 1978 – Midwest, USA

-I took my house key with shaky hands and tried to put it in the lock.
-All of a sudden, the door was flung open, and a tall thin black man bolted through it with a butcher knife in his hand, shoved me down the three cement porch steps, and went running off into the night.
-I quickly stood up and the three of us ran inside and screamed for Jane!
-“Is there anyone else upstairs, Jane?
+With shaky hands, I tried to put my house key in the lock.
+All of a sudden, a tall thin black man flung open the door, pointed my butcher knife at me and shoved me down the three cement porch steps.
+He bolted off into the night.
+I stood up and the three of us ran inside and screamed, “Is there anyone else upstairs, Jane?
 Are you OK?”

-When Kevin, Linda, and our Pastor arrived, they read Psalm 56 and 37 to us and prayed with us.
-How God’s precious word comforted us!
+When Kevin, Marsha, and our Pastor arrived, they read Psalm 56 and 37 to us and prayed with us.
+How God’s precious word comforted us.